Delivering Relief to Michigan and Confronting the Coronavirus Pandemic

 Prior to the pandemic, Gary sounded the alarm about our overreliance on foreign countries for critical supplies.
 Our country’s pandemic response efforts have been hindered by shortages of critical drugs and medical supplies, such as personal protective equipment – highlighting the dangers of America’s reliance on foreign producers, including China and India, for these vital resources.

 In May 2020, Gary introduced two bills to address medical supply chain issues.
-His Pharmaceutical Accountability, Responsibility and Transparency (PART) Act and the Help Onshore Manufacturing Efficiencies for Drugs and Devices Act (HOME) Act would harness the federal government’s power to track data on pharmaceutical manufacturing and coordinate the domestic manufacturing of medical equipment, such as ventilators and PPE.
-This would help to address vulnerabilities in the medical supply chain by increasing visibility into our supply chains and expanding capacity for domestic advanced manufacturing of critical drugs and medical devices in the United States.
-Gary’s PART Act, would expand reporting requirements for manufacturers and require quarterly disclosures to the Food and Drug Administration (FDA) on critical manufacturing data such as which medications– including active pharmaceutical ingredients – are produced domestically and abroad and in what amount.
+His Pharmaceutical Accountability, Responsibility and Transparency (PART) Act and the Help Onshore Manufacturing Efficiencies for Drugs and Devices Act (HOME) Act would harness the federal government’s power to track data on pharmaceutical manufacturing and incentivize the domestic manufacturing of critical drugs and medical supplies, such as PPE.
+These bills would help to address vulnerabilities in the medical supply chain by increasing visibility into our supply chains and expanding capacity for domestic advanced manufacturing of critical drugs and medical devices throughout the United States.
+Specifically, Gary’s PART Act, would expand reporting requirements for manufacturers and require quarterly disclosures to the Food and Drug Administration (FDA) on critical manufacturing data such as which medications– including active pharmaceutical ingredients – are produced domestically and abroad and in what amount.
 His HOME Act, would help reduce U.S. reliance on foreign sources for critical drugs and medical supplies by investing in American manufacturing capacity.
 The bill would establish a Center for Domestic Advanced Manufacturing of Critical Drugs and Devices charged with facilitating investments in advanced manufacturing capabilities for critical drugs and devices throughout the United States.

-As the U.S. works to develop a vaccine and treatments, Gary urged the Administration to take immediate action to ensure there is a sufficient supply of needles, syringes, or comparable delivery devices to quickly immunize millions of Americans once a Coronavirus vaccine is developed.
-Peters pressed the Administration to take aggressive steps now to address future shortages of vaccine delivery devices.
+As the U.S. develops and distributes vaccines and treatments for COVID-19, Gary urged the Trump Administration early on to take immediate action to ensure there would be a sufficient supply of needles, syringes, and other supplies needed or comparable delivery devices to quickly immunize millions of Americans once a Coronavirus vaccine is developed.
+Gary also pressed the Trump Administration to take aggressive steps to address future shortages of vaccine delivery devices.
 Gary also passed a provision signed into law as part of the national defense bill requiring that the President create a plan for bolstering the economy during a major incident, such as a pandemic.